Dan Graham

 DG

-I don't have one.
-I keep changing what I'm doing because I critique what I did last time.
-This idea of artists-as-businessmen is only a recent situation with people who are doing very bad art.
-In other words, they'd settle on what the trademark could be.
+I don’t have one.
+I keep changing because I critique what I did last time.
+The idea of an artist as a businessman—settling into a brand—that’s recent, and I think it produces very bad art.

 EO